wev1n/uno/README.md

 cp .env.example .env.local
 ```

+_Please specify any required environment variables or secrets here_

 5. Run the development server:

 ```bash
  npm run dev
 ```

-_Please specify any required environment variables or secrets here_

 ## Game Rules & Mechanics

-The game adheres to standard Uno rules, but with some customizable options.
+The game adheres to standard Uno rules using a 108 card deck, but with some customizable options.
 Here’s a quick breakdown:

 1. **Number of Players**: 2 to 4 players.
-2. **Goal**: Be the first to score 500 points or get rid of all your cards.
+2. **Goal**: Be the first to score 500 points(Optional - can be customized) or get rid of all your cards.
 3. **Card Types**:
    - **Number Cards**: Simple cards with numbers ranging from 0 to 9.
    - **Action Cards**: Special cards like Reverse, Skip, Draw Two, etc.
    - **Wild Cards**: Wild and Wild Draw Four cards.
 4. **Turn Structure**: On each player's turn, they must play a card that matches the top card of the discard pile by either color or number, or play an action card.
+If you cant play a card, you must draw a card/cards until you can play one.
 5. **Winning Condition**: The first player to discard all their cards wins the round, and the score is tallied based on remaining cards in other players' hands.

-You can customize the rules (if applicable) by navigating to the **Settings** page in the game interface.
+You can customize the rules by navigating to the **Settings** page in the game interface or simply create a new game with your new customized rules.

 ---